 - Consider professional pest control: If you are a landlord or tenant that is suffering from a bed bug infestation, it is always best to call in a professional pest removal team to deal with the problem.
 Because of their rapid rate of multiplication, DIY removal methods often cannot eradicate the issue, and you will often end up spending far more than you would for a professional service.

 With complex situations such as a bed bug infestation, it is often best to have a measured discussion without initially pointing blame.
-However, when it comes to long-term damage, it is landlords that are concerned about the spread of bloodsucking bugs and will be happy to pay for the pest removal service.
+However, when it comes to long-term damage, it is landlords that are concerned about the spread of bloodsucking bugs and will be happy to pay for the pest removal service, says the flatsharing experts from Idealflatmate.

 However, if this is not the case, then the tenant will need to gather evidence to take the case to the local council.
-The last dash of advice comes from Sara Robards from My Favourite Voucher Codes: Consider combined services for multi pest treatments for discounts may apply depending on the size of your property.
+Consider combined services for multi pest treatments for discounts may apply depending on the size of your property.